minprog/cs50x/find/less/find.md

 For `sort`, odds are you'll want to implement bubble sort, selection sort, or insertion sort!
 Just realize that there's no one "right" way to implement any of those algorithms; variations abound.
 In fact, you're welcome to improve upon them as you see fit, so long as your implementation remains in _O_(_n_<sup>2</sup>).
 Although you may not alter our declaration of `sort`, you're welcome to define your own function(s) in `helpers.c` that `sort` itself may then call.

 We leave it to you to determine how best to test your implementation of `search` and `sort`.
 But don't forget that `printf` is your friend while debugging!
 And don't forget that you can generate the same sequence of pseudorandom numbers again and again by explicitly specifying ``generate``'s seed.

-## How to submit

-When you're done, submit your implementation, below!

-1. Download `helpers.c` from the `~/problems/find` directory in your IDE.

-3. In the form below, choose the files that you just downloaded.